PLM KPIs: What Metrics to Track to Measure the Success of a PLM Project

 These KPIs reveal the digital maturity of the organization.

 There is no universal list.
-PLM KPIs should be aligned with your business priorities.
+PLM KPIs must be aligned with your business priorities.

 Examples: